AMD: 2006–2019

 AMD acquired the low-power server manufacturer SeaMicro in early 2012, with an eye to bringing out an Arm64 server chip.

 On October 8, 2014, AMD announced that Rory Read had stepped down after three years as president and chief executive officer.
-He was succeeded by Lisa Su, a key lieutenant who had been serving as chief operating officer since June.
+He was succeeded by Lisa Su, a key lieutenant who had been chief operating officer since June.

 On October 16, 2014, AMD announced a new restructuring plan along with its Q3 results.
 Effective July 1, 2014, AMD reorganized into two business groups: Computing and Graphics, which primarily includes desktop and notebook processors and chipsets, discrete GPUs, and professional graphics; and Enterprise, Embedded, and Semi-Custom, which primarily includes server and embedded processors, dense servers, semi-custom SoC products (including solutions for gaming consoles), engineering services, and royalties.
 As part of this restructuring, AMD announced that 7% of its global workforce would be laid off by the end of 2014.

 After the GlobalFoundries spin-off and subsequent layoffs, AMD was left with significant vacant space at 1 AMD Place, its aging Sunnyvale headquarters office complex.
 In August 2016, AMD's 47 years in Sunnyvale came to a close when it signed a lease with the Irvine Company for a new 220,000 sq. ft. headquarters building in Santa Clara.
-AMD's new location at Santa Clara Square faces the headquarters of archrival Intel across the Bayshore Freeway and San Tomas Aquino Creek.
+AMD's new location at Santa Clara Square faces the headquarters of arch-rival Intel across the Bayshore Freeway and San Tomas Aquino Creek.
 Around the same time, AMD also agreed to sell 1 AMD Place to the Irvine Company.
 In April 2019, the Irvine Company secured approval from the Sunnyvale City Council of its plans to demolish 1 AMD Place and redevelop the entire 32-acre site into townhomes and apartments.

+2020–present

-In October 2020, AMD announced that it was acquiring Xilinx in an all-stock transaction.
+In October 2020, AMD announced that it was acquiring Xilinx, the market leader in field programmable gate arrays and complex programmable logic devices (FPGAs and CPLDs) in an all-stock transaction.
 The acquisition was completed in February 2022, with an estimated acquisition price of $50 billion.